confluentinc/demo-siem-optimization/instructions/abbreviated.md

 > The lab environment itself is a network of Docker containers.
 There is a Splunk event generator feeding data to the Universal Forwarder.
 There is also a container that uses PCAP files to simulate network traffic that is sniffed by Zeek.
 The Splunk events and syslog events are streamed into topics on the Confluent Server (which is a Kafka broker) via Kafka Connect source connectors.
 Socket connection, DNS, HTTP, and other network data sniffed by Zeek is produced directly to the broker using an open source Zeek-Kafka plugin. ksqlDB and Confluent Sigma are stream processors that filter, aggregate, and enrich data in motion.
 The optimized data is sent via Kafka Connect sink connectors to Splunk or Elastic for indexing and analysis.

-NOTE: For more detailed information about the ports being used, see the `.gitpod.yml` file.
-For more detailed information about how each component functions, see the `docker-compose.yml` file.

 ## Explore Control Center

-Back in Gitpod, open Confluent Control Center by launching a new tab for port `9021` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md)).
+Open Confluent Control Center by launching a new tab for port `9021`.
 Browse the topics page.

 > What you are seeing here are a number of topics that already exist in this newly spun up environment.
 Topics are how different streams of data are organized.
-Most of these topics are receiving PCAP data streaming in through a Zeek container.
-Zeek is a common tool in cyber defense -- it's an open source network sensor that reads packet traffic and produces metadata about that activity on the network.
-For instance you can see topics for socket connections, dns queries, http requests, running applications, etc. Zeek is a good example of one of the many tools in this domain that have native support for producing directly into Confluent.
+Most of these topics are receiving PCAP data streaming in through the Zeek network sensor which is pretty a common tool in network monitoring and cyber defense.
+It reads packet traffic and produces metadata about that activity on the network.
+For instance you can see topics for socket connections, dns queries, http requests, running applications, etc. Zeek is a good example of one of the many tools in this domain that have native support for producing directly into kafka.
 Other examples are things like syslog-ng, r-syslog, beats, blue coat proxy, etc.

+Show the data in the dns topic

+> Just a quick peek you can see the DNS metadat being streaming from Zeek.

 > We also have some precreated topics that will be used by our real-time stream processors.
 One of those for instance is topic with domain name watch lists.
 But we'll look at that later.